MED-VT++: Unifying Multimodal Learning with a Multiscale Encoder-Decoder Video Transformer: Related work

 \textbf{Multiscale processing.} Multiscale processing is an established technique across computer vision.
 Some representative examples in the era of convolutional networks include edge detection~\cite{hed}, image segmentation~\cite{unet}, object detection~\cite{lin2017} as well as AVOS~\cite{jain2017fusionseg, zhou2020motion, ren2021reciprocal}.
 Recently, multiscale processing has been applied with transformers to assist the understanding of single images (\eg classification~\cite{wang2022crossformer}, detection~\cite{zhu2020deformable, chen2021crossvit} and panoptic segmentation~\cite{cheng2021masked}) and videos (\eg action recognition~\cite{fan2021multiscale,li2021improved}).
 However, such transformers are limited by lack of unified multiscale processing (\ie restricted to the encoding phase) or not readily applicable to video understanding (\ie primarily used for static images~\cite{wang2022crossformer}), in general, and dense video predictions, in particular.
 In contrast, while our work exploits multiscale information, it makes fuller use in its multiscale encoder-decoder via \textit{Within} and \textit{Between} scale attention.

 \textbf{Temporal consistency.} AVOS models typically benefit from leveraging the principle of global consistency across multiple frames.
 Early efforts sought such consistency on the feature level by fusing the appearance (\eg RGB images) and motion information (\eg optical flow) of given videos~\cite{jain2017fusionseg, zhou2020motion, ren2021reciprocal}.
-However, these required additional effort on high-quality flow estimation.
+However, these approaches required additional effort on high-quality flow estimation.
 Other work focused on enforcing consistency between features computed across time using co-attention~\cite{lu2019see}.
 A limitation of this approach is its excessive computational overhead, because of its need for multiple inference iterations to yield good results.
-Recent advances in semi-automatic VOS have devised a lightweight yet efficient counterpart: A prediction-level label propagator that explicitly exploits frame-wise semantic consistency, which was proposed in a transductive inference setting~\cite{mao2021joint,zhang2020transductive}.
+Recent advances in semi-automatic VOS have devised a lightweight yet efficient counterpart: A prediction-level label propagator that explicitly exploits frame-wise semantic consistency, was proposed in a transductive inference setting~\cite{mao2021joint,zhang2020transductive}.
 Nonetheless, their propagator was confined to a single frame at a time.

+Common approaches in Video Semantic Segmentation (VSS) follow propagation-based segmentation from a key-frame (semi-supervised) or previous frames (automatic) to other frames using flow based warping to propagate their labels~\cite{gadde2017semantic,liu2017surveillance,ding2020every,jain2019accel}.
+More recent VSS approaches use inter-frame attention to capture the temporal relations between consecutive frames in the feature space, without depending on optical flow~\cite{paul2020efficient,wang2021temporal,li2021video,miao2021vspw,sun2022coarse} .
+Actor-action segmentation models focused on 3D convolution to address temporal consistency during feature extraction, \eg~\cite{ssa2d}.

-We present a label propagator that extends the existing approach by considering many-to-many propagation, to effectively capture temporal dependency within an entire input clip for AVOS.
+In contrast to all these approaches, we designed MED-VT to address temporal consistency throughout the model: Spatiotemporal attention in encoding and decoding yield temporally consistent features; a label propagator operates in the label space to produce consistent final masks.
+In particular, our label propagator extends existing approaches by considering many-to-many propagation to effectively capture temporal dependency within an entire input clip of a video.

+\textbf{Interpretability.} There is an increased interest in interpetability for deep-learning-based approaches to artificial intelligence, in general~\cite{zhang2021surveyinterpret}, and video segmentation, in particular\cite{karim2023understanding}.
+In our work, we make special use of a recently presented methodolgy for quantifying the extent to which architectures make use of static information available in single frames (\eg color, texture and shape) \textit{vs.} dynamic information available from multiple images (\eg motion and dynamic texture)~\cite{kowal2022deeper}.
+A major finding of that study was that the majority of recent architectures for action recognition and segmentation were strongly biased toward static information.
+For qualitative analysis, we largely follow previous work that has visualized heat-maps of the first principle component of the high dimensional representations maintained internally by contemporary architectures, \eg~\cite{bakken2020principal,chefer2021generic,zhao2021interpretable,karim2023med,oquab2023dinov2}.